rayzapata/project_classification_telco/README.md

 ## IV.
 Process

-This section serves as step-by-step project documentation of the data science pipeline- from planning stages through final product delivery.
+This section serves as step-by-step project documentation of the data science pipeline—from planning stages through final product delivery.
 Each checkmark indicates a completed step in each sub-process.
 It may also serve as a guide for project reproduction in conjunction with Section V of this README; however, it does not serve to limit the process to strict definitions.

 #### 1. Project Planning
 🟢 **Plan** ➜ Acquire ➜ Prepare ➜ Explore ➜ Model & Evaluate ➜ Deliver